Gadurp1/CodeChallenge-RAML/README.md

 ## RAML

-This code challenge API documentation is written in [RAML] (http://raml.org/)
+This code challenge API documentation is written in [RAML](http://raml.org/)

 ## Challenge

+How much or how little development time you spend on the code challenge is up to you - we are simply looking for something that exemplifies your work.

+###iOS and Android

+Your challenge is to build a small application following best practices that interacts with the API specified in the RAML file.

+###PHP

-Your challenge is to build the API functionality in PHP using the [CakePHP](http://cakephp.org) framework.
+Your challenge is to build the API specified in the RAML file using PHP and the framework of your choice.

 ## Time limit